 What you need to tell us

-When you contact us, please give as much information as you can to help us understand and investigate your complaint.
+Please give us as much information as you can to help us understand and to investigate your complaint.
+Please outline:

 - What you think is wrong